-Every domain name you register at Namecheap has two parts: the part you create to the left of the dot and the options you have to the right of the dot (e.g. .com or .net).
+Every domain name you register at Namecheap has two parts: the part you create at the left of the dot and the options you have at the right of the dot (e.g. .com or .net).

-Does my choice of top level domain name affect my Google rankings?
+Does my choice of a top-level domain name affect my Google rankings?

-Google has answered this question unequivocally: your choice of top level domain name doesn’t affect or improve your search rankings.
+Google has answered this question unequivocally: your choice of a top-level domain name doesn’t affect or improve your search rankings.